opisthokonta/implied/README.md

 #> [3,] 0.4666506 0.2913457 0.2420036
 ```

-One problem with the additive method is that it can produce negative probabilities, escpecially for outcomes with low probabilties.
-This can often be the case when there are many outcomes, for example in racing sports.
+One problem with the additive method is that it can produce negative
+probabilities, especially for outcomes with low probabilities.
+This can
+often be the case when there are many outcomes, for example in racing
+sports.
 If this happens, you will be given a warning.
-Here is an example taken from Clarke et al (2017):
+Here is an example
+taken from Clarke et al (2017):

 ``` r